bkhoyi/mac-dev-playbook/README.md

 > Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.

+### Post run tasks

+  1. launch openvpn-connect and configure your profile with this site:  Liquidx.openvpn.com
+     ``` We recommend setting the app to autostart and setting the reconnect on reboot setting.
+         You will need to provid ethe app with appropriate autostart and notificaiton permissions it will request.```
+  2. TODO

 ### Use with a remote Mac

 You can use this playbook to manage other Macs as well; the playbook doesn't even need to be run from a Mac at all!
 If you want to manage a remote Mac, either another Mac on your network, or a hosted Mac like the ones from [MacStadium](https://www.macstadium.com), you just need to make sure you can connect to it with SSH: